haplo-org/haplo-plugins/haplo_workflow_review_documents/readme.txt

 h3(property). set

-A list of document store names that should be reviewed.
+A list of document store names (or transition decision form @formId@s) that should be reviewed.

 h3(property). exclude

-A list of document store names that should not be reviewed.
+A list of document store names (or transition decision form @formId@s) that should not be reviewed.

 h3(service). haplo:workflow:review_documents:review_ui_deferred